DreamersofDay/guides/protocols/soa/README.md

         be able to with ease.

-I didn’t cover web hooks, infrastructure, service orchestration and a bunch of other stuff, but I wanted to get this out there and see what everyone thinks.
-If this was a conference talk, I think I would have just gone on for about 2.5 hours :).
+I didn’t cover web hooks, infrastructure, service orchestration and a bunch of other stuff.
 I think this is the start of a good framework that can help us move forward and start to deliver our SOA while simultaneously providing business value.

-I think it would be really beneficial to talk about some of this stuff out loud as well.
-Maybe developer university?